TiermoInvin/Lively/ROADMAP.md

 ### Manual Logging
 - Workouts
+    - Date (dd/mm/yyyy)
+	- Duration
+        - Only save start and end time for efficiency?
+Or save duration as well?
     - Routine/Template Name
         - Notes
+            - Universal
+            - Persists
+            - Temporary
+    - Contents of Workout
         - Exercise Name
             - Notes
                 - Universal
                 - Persists
                 - Temporary
             - Resistance Training
                 - Sets
                     - **Warmup**
-              - Drop
-              - Down
-              - Myoreps
-              - Giant
-              - **Super**/Grouped/Circuits
+                    - **Superset**
                     - **Failure**
                 - Reps
                     - Quick adjust and numpad like in Strong
+                    - Copies to all sets
+                - Rest Time
+                    - Copies to all sets
             - Cardio
+                - Duration
+                - Distance
+                - Pace
-            -
+                - Calories
             - RPE (RIR is not subjective? what's the difference?)
+          - REPEAT

+**IN PROGRESS**
+				- rest times
+				- E.g. = 1,
+			- cardio/sports
+				- Type
+					- Endurance
+					- Explosive
+					- Tempo
+						- rest times?
+					- Recovery
+					- Leisure
+				- distance
+				- pace
+				- bpm
+				- o2?
+				- RPE equivalent
+		- REPEAT
+		- Calories Spent
+	- Pictures of your Workout like in Strava OR a link to your picture saved as a different file if you were to download your workout logs.

 - Meals
 - Sleep